 [Warning...lots of explanation below...feel free to hop along to the tasting notes if you're short on time]

-According to the sources cited from thekitchn, the spelling problem is based on copy editing style vs. and the actual liquor style being discussed.
-Here is their definition of liquor styles:
+According to the sources cited from thekitchn, the spelling problem is based on copy editing style vs. the actual liquor style being discussed.

-Within the broad category of whisky/ey are many sub-categories, including bourbon, rye, Tennessee, Scotch, Irish, and Canadian style whiskies.
-The manufacture of each of these types of whisky/ey is guided and regulated by the government of the spirit’s country of origin.
-As a result, Canadian whisky, for example, is a whole different animal from Scotch whisky, Irish whiskey, and American-style whiskeys such as Tennessee, bourbon, and straight rye.
+The manufacture of each of type of whisky/ey is guided and regulated by the government of the spirit's country of origin.
+As a result, Canadian whisky, for example, is a whole different animal from Scotch whisky, Irish whiskey, and American-style whiskeys.

-Another explanation comes from Men’s Journal.
-While this site also talks about the spelling preferences from the country of origin, here’s how they explained the spelling difference came about:
+Another explanation comes from Men's Journal.
+While this site also talks about the spelling preferences from the country of origin, they explained the spelling difference thusly: